shiva-69/pinterest-clone/README.md

 ## Functionality Added

 - User can sign up and login.
-- User can pin image, download image and share with social media platform like whatsapp and others.
+- User can pin image, download image and share with social media platforms like whatsapp and others.

 ## Tech Stack